mtwebb/docs/src/pages/index.md

   I.click('[data-testid=template]')
 </screenshot>

-Boardgame Lab is a browser-based tool that allows you to prototype and playtest tabletop games online.
+Boardgame Lab is a platform that allows you to prototype and playtest tabletop games online.

 ### Prototyping

-The built-in editor allows you to create and edit layouts on the fly (even mid-game).
+The built-in layout editor allows you to create and edit layouts on the fly (even mid-game).
-Components are created by joining these layouts with data from a spreadsheet, allowing you to create create hundreds of components in minutes.
+Components are created by joining these layouts with data from a spreadsheet, allowing you to create hundreds of components in minutes.
 Edits to a layout are applied automatically to all components that inherit from it immediately, saving you precious time while experimenting with your game design.

 ### Playtesting

 Playtest by simply sharing a link (no account required for your playtesters).
-The platform works on all platforms, including mobile devices with tiny screens.
+Boardgame Lab works on all platforms, including mobile devices with tiny screens.

 ### Automation